gitbls/sdm/README.md

 journalctl -b -1 | grep FirstBoot
 ```

 NOTE: Sometime late in Bookworm the default retention of the system journal changed from keeping them all to removing them on shutdown.
-If you want to retain all system journals, add `system:journal=persistent` to your personal `ezsdm` script.
+If you want to retain all system journals, uncomment or add `system:journal=persistent` to your personal `ezsdm` script.

 ## Next steps